scrutineermonk/Violent_Python_Projects/Network Traffic Analysis/README.md

  # TTL_Output.py
  The script sniffs the network and gives IP addresses and their respective TTL values as output.

  # Detect_DecoyScan.py
   Scripts sniff the network for Decoy scans attempt.
 It ignores the private IP range but can be changed.
 Decoy scan is detected based on
   TTL value of the packets received from the IP address.

   # DNS_Flux_Detection.py
   Script takes pcap cpature as input and detects of there is DNS Flux in going in the network.

+  # DetectingFastFlux.py
+  Script takes pcap capture as input and detects trace of Fast Flux going in the network.